huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 - `log-path`: Specifies where Replicant will store the data it received from the Agent.
 If Replicant is running on the same system as the Agent, this path can point to the staging directory you specified during the Agent installation.
 In the sample config above, we've shown a path from within WSL using the default staging location.

 - `sql-proxy-connection`: Specifies the login used to connect to the SQL Server Express instance that works as the "ghost" target for the actual SQL Server replication.
 No data is inserted into this database.
-  - `host`: The hostname in the format `<host>\<instance>`.
+  - `host`: The hostname in the format *`HOST\INSTANCE`*—for example, `mwrightwin10\SQLEXPRESS`.
 For Azure Managed SQL, this must be an IP address or DNS name that is accessible from Azure.
 By default, SQL Server Express installs a named instance called `SQLEXPRESS`.
 However, if a default instance is used, do not specify an instance.
   - `port`: The port number.
   - `username`: The username credential to log into the SQL Server Express instance.
   - `password`: The password associated with the `username` to log into the SQL Server Express instance.